COVID-19 Guidance for the Research Community

 If you believe you may have or been exposed to COVID-19

 Contact your primary health care provider immediately for guidance.
 As with any illness, stay home and report your absence using the standard process for your unit.
+Follow these steps: What to do if an Employee is Sick or Has Been Exposed to COVID-19.

 - Take your temperature before you leave for work and when you return home from work.
 Log those results and report any fever (100.4 F for many people) to your supervisor.